d3n7/GPT-4-To-MIDI/README.md

 # GPT-4-To-MIDI-Music
 Text prompt to MIDI File using OpenAI's GPT-4

-Since GPT-4 is apparently trained on musical data, I made this simple script to convert text prompts into short melodies and then MIDI files.
+Since GPT-4 is apparently trained on musical data, I made this script to convert text prompts into short melodies and then MIDI files.

 # Dependencies:
 ```pip install openai midiutil```